Marquette, Michigan: Transportation

-Marquette is served by American Eagle and Delta Connection out of Sawyer International Airport (MQT, KSAW) with daily flights to Chicago and Detroit.
+Marquette is served by American Eagle and Delta Connection out of Marquette Sawyer Regional Airport (MQT, KSAW) with daily flights to Chicago and Detroit.
 The airport is located 20 mi south of downtown Marquette.

-The city is served by a public transit system known as MarqTran, which runs buses through the city and to nearby places such as Sawyer International Airport and Ishpeming.
+The city is served by a public transit system known as MarqTran, which runs buses through the city and to nearby places such as Marquette Sawyer Regional Airport and Ishpeming.
 The system operates out of a transit center in the adjacent Marquette Township in addition to a small transfer station in downtown.
 In addition, Indian Trails bus lines operates daily intercity bus service between Hancock and Milwaukee, Wisconsin.
 The line operates a stop at MarqTran's transit center.

 Marquette has limited freight rail service by the Lake Superior and Ishpeming Railroad (LS&I).
 The Canadian National Railway also goes through nearby Negaunee.
 The LS&I serves the Upper Harbor Ore Dock, which loads iron ore pellets from nearby mining operations onto lake freighters for shipment throughout the Great Lakes.

 Three of MDOT's state highways serve Marquette as did a former business route for US 41 and a former state highway.